 - “Is anything due the week after New Year’s?”

-Once you know what’s coming up, you can help them better prepare during their break instead of waiting until the Sunday night before they return to school.
+Once you know what’s coming up, you can help them better prepare during their break instead of waiting until New Year’s Day before they return to school.

 2. Help your child use a planner to stay focused on upcoming assignments and tests

 When they aren’t walking into school each day, it can be easy to forget small assignments or reminders from the teacher.
 If you have a child who is willing, sit down at the beginning of their break and map out the next few weeks.

 It’s helpful to use a planner to help your child visualize when assignments are due and each upcoming test.
 You can keep it fun by also including family get-togethers and any parties or planned outings with friends.

 Once everything is written down, many students find it easier to work backward.
 They can make plans for tackling any big projects or papers and even schedule in some study time during their two-week break.